-Kent Calder is currently Director of the Reischauer Center for East Asian Studies at SAIS/Johns Hopkins University in Washington, D.C.
+Kent Calder is currently Director of the Reischauer Center for East Asian Studies and Vice Dean at SAIS/Johns Hopkins University in Washington, D.C.
 Before arriving at SAIS in 2003, he taught for twenty years at Princeton University, and has also been Distinguished Visiting Professor at Seoul National University, Visiting Professor at Yangon University, andLecturer on Government at Harvard University.
 Calder, a member of the Council on Foreign Relations since 1990, served as Special Advisor to the U.S. Ambassador to Japan (1997-2001), Japan Chair at the Center for Strategic and International Studies (1989-1993 and 1996); and as the first Executive Director of Harvard University’s Program on U.S.-Japan Relations (1979-1980).
 Calder received his Ph.D. from Harvard University in 1979, where he worked under the director of Edwin O. Reischauer.
 He is the author of ten books on East Asian political economy, energy geopolitics, Japanese politics, and US-Japan relations, including most recently Asia in Washington (Brookings, 2014), The New Continentalism (Yale, 2012); The Making of Northeast Asia (Stanford, 2010); and Pacific Alliance: Reviving US-Japan Relations (Yale, 2009).
 Nine of these books have been translated into Japanese.
 Calder was recently awarded the Order of the Rising Sun, Gold Rays with Neck Ribbon, for his contribution to Japan-US relations, and to the academic study of Japan.

 Congratulations on this important initiative.
 African development needs to be a key global priority.